What Screen Protector is Right For You?

-Most antimicrobial coatings have a long lifespan, so it’s a great feature to have if your cleanliness and good hygiene are determining factors in your purchasing decision.
+Most antimicrobial coatings have a long lifespan, so it’s a great feature to have if cleanliness and good hygiene are determining factors in your purchasing decision.

-Even if antimicrobial protection isn’t a huge selling point for you, it’s likely that you’ll end up purchasing a screen protector with this feature.
+Even if antimicrobial protection isn’t a huge selling point for you, it’s possible that you’ll end up purchasing a screen protector with this feature.
 It’s commonly offered on both glass and plastic screen protectors as part of the standard battery of features.

-04. Features to Ignore
+Features to Ignore

-When shopping for additional screen protection, you’re likely to come across some marketing language that doesn’t actually tell you anything about the product.
+When shopping for additional screen protection, you’re likely to come across some marketing language that doesn’t tell you anything about the product.

-These “features” are designed to sell the product, even though they don’t actually do anything.
-When companies include this language, it doesn’t mean they’re selling a bad product — but you can ignore these terms while making your final selection.
+These “features” are designed to sell the product, even though they don’t do anything.
+When companies include this language, it doesn’t always mean they’re selling a bad product — but you can ignore these terms while making your final selection.